ssshiva1333/sets-golang/README.md

 # Sets in Golang
-i tried to adapt sets in Golang.
+I tried to adapt sets in Golang.
+The module has a few functions about sets.